renaun/WorkflowExamples/live-texture-updater/README.md

 To learn more about Generator and creating your own Generator plug-ins, please visit the [Generator Core repo](https://github.com/adobe-photoshop/generator-core).

+### Installation

+Install Node.js.

+Copy this folder into your Applications\Adobe Photoshop CC\Plug-ins\Generator folder (if the Generator folder doesn't exist create it).

+In the command prompt go to Applications\Adobe Photoshop CC\Plug-ins\Generator\live-texture-updater folder and type in:
+>npm install

+Reload Photoshop CC.

 ### Usage

+The Live Texture Updater supporst the below specs on the Image Assets plugin, but also supports a layer with a name of "root=./my/path" or "root=/full/path/to/somewhere".
+If a top layer with "root=" is not found it reverts to the Image Assets plugin logic of creating a folder next to the PSD file.

+The other modification is you can add folder paths to the layer names of outputted images.

+For example if I had a PSD called GameAssets.psd located in /Games/Game1/SourceFiles/ and the following layer names.
+A blank layer with the name "root=../bin/images".
+And a group or layer with the name of "enemies/enemy1.png".
+I would have my enemy1.png image outputted to "/Games/Game1/bin/images/enemy1.png".

 The [Functional Spec](https://github.com/adobe-photoshop/generator-assets/wiki/Generate-Web-Assets-Functional-Spec)
 provides basic information about how to use the Image Assets plug-in.